nadiyakostyuk/Initiation-of-Military-Cyber-Capabilities/README.md

 <h2> Replication Code and Analysis </h2>

-All coding scripts needed for replication and analysis are located in the /docs folder and are described below.
+All coding scripts needed for replication and analysis are located in the /analysis folder and are described below.

+The <a href = "https://github.com/nadiyakostyuk/Initiation-of-Military-Cyber-Capabilities/tree/main/analysis/code_data"> /code_data </a> folder contains the data and code used to produce the results.

+The <a href = "https://github.com/nadiyakostyuk/Initiation-of-Military-Cyber-Capabilities/tree/main/analysis/output"> /output </a> folder contains the output for the main results.